TechDre/Implementing_ISO27001/README.md

-# implementing ISO 27001 for small business
+# implementing ISO 27001- checklist for small business
 Implementing ISO 27001 requires careful planning and execution to ensure a comprehensive security management system deployment.
 Here's a checklist to guide you through the process:

 # Senior Management Support: